What Is Data Analysis? (With Examples)

 Companies are wising up to the benefits of leveraging data.
 Data analysis can help a bank to personalise customer interactions, a health care system to predict future health needs, or an entertainment company to create the next big streaming hit.

-The World Economic Forum Future of Jobs Report 2023 listed AI and machine learning specialists, business intelligence analysts, data analysts, data scientists, and big data specialists as having some of the highest projected job growth from 2023 to 2027 [1].
+The World Economic Forum Future of Jobs Report 2020 listed data analysts and scientists as the top emerging job, followed immediately by artificial intelligence (AI), machine learning specialists, and big data specialists [1].
 In this article, you'll learn more about the data analysis process, different types of data analysis, and recommended courses to help you get started in this exciting field.

 As the data available to companies continues to grow both in amount and complexity, so too does the need for an effective and efficient process by which to harness the value of that data.
 The data analysis process typically moves through several iterative phases.
 Let’s take a closer look at each.